liprec/Demos/GlobalAzure/AzureDataLake/README.md

 2. Sign In with the correct account
 3. Find in the tree the created Azure Data Lake Analytics
 4. Now that Visual Studio knows the Azure Data Lake Analytics account it is possible to submit the job to Azure
-5. Next to the '(local)' you can choose the Azure Data Lake Analytics account
+5. Next to the '(local)' you can choose the Azure Data Lake Analytics account.
+(Reopen the usql file can help)
 6. Via the 'Advanced' options of 'Submit' we can alter the parameters of the job
 7. At this moment there is no reason to alter the default, but it is possible to alter the parallelism value and also the priority of the job
 8. By pressing 'Submit' the job is runned in Azure and against the Azure Data Lake Store files